twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 <h2>stdout or stderr</h2>

 `#include <stdio.h>` to access `stdout`, `stdin`, `stderr`, and `FILE`.

+FILE is supported for user input and ouput, and for stderr.
+File i/o (to a filesystem) is not currently supported.

 You can use these functions to output to the standard library defines `stderr` or `stdout`:
 ~~~